AlexanderIbrahim1/pimc-sim/PLAN.md

   - total 3B potential: -6.6980686797e+01 K = -4.65536035e+01 wvn

 ### I recompiled the old simulation code, and got simulations running on it
-1. The new code's 2B energy is slightly more negative than the old code's 2B energy
+1. The new code's 2B energy is slightly less negative than the old code's 2B energy
   - when simulating at rho = 0.026 ANG^{-3}, P = 64, N = 180

 The old code only includes energies if the centroids are within a certain distance